slideflow/slideflow/docs-source/source/posthoc.rst

 Batch of images
 ---------------

-:class:`Features` provides an interface for calculating layer activations and logits on a batch of images.
+:class:`Features` provides an interface for calculating layer activations and predictions on a batch of images.
 The following arguments are available:

 - ``path``: Path to model, from which layer activations are calculated.
 Required.
 - ``layers``: Layer(s) at which to calculate activations.
-- ``include_logits``: Also return the final network output (logits)
+- ``include_preds``: Also return the final network output (predictions)
 - ``pooling``: Apply pooling to layer activations, to reduce dimensionality to one dimension.

 If ``layers`` is not supplied, activations at the post-convolutional layer will be calculated by default.